Subscribe (free) on Apple Podcasts, Google Podcasts, Android, RSS, or by email. Also available on the ASM Podcast Network app.

 In today’s history of microbiology tidbit, I thought we’d revisit a comment Wayne made about E. coli being engineered to make insulin.
 E. coli are really the founders of all things genetics, in my mind, because E. coli was used to figure out how DNA is replicated, what a codon is, even what a gene is.
 It was the biochemist Jacques Manod who said, what’s true for E. coli is true for an elephant, since the DNA code and its coding and uncoding processes turned out to be extremely similar in all living organisms.
 The heydey of these bacterial genetic discoveries came to a head in the 1970s, as scientists began to use all of these new findings to start to tinker with genomes.

 In 1978, a 2-yr old company with 12 employees called Genentech and their collaborators at the private nonprofit City of Hope National Medical Center announced that they had produced insulin produced solely from E. coli in the first demonstration of the power of recombinant DNA technologies.
 Insulin is a protein hormone required by diabetics to control their blood sugar, and before this advancement, insulin had been purified from porcine or bovine pancreas, the organ that produces insulin.
 Recombinant technologies were being pursued because they would allow production of human instead of pig insulin, alleviating issues in patients who had allergic reactions to the animal version or who avoided porcine products for religious reasons.
 Most importantly, it would relieve the need for thousands of pounds of animal pancreas - it takes 8000 pounds of porcine pancreases to make 1 pound of purified insulin.
 That’s over 23,000 animals!
-Eli Lilly, who was producing insulin, needed 56 million animals a year to supply patients with insulin, and they were worried that the rate of insulin production frmo animals wouldn’t keep up with demand.
+Eli Lilly, who was producing insulin, needed 56 million animals a year to supply patients with insulin, and they were worried that the rate of insulin production from animals wouldn’t keep up with demand.
 Enter recombinant technologies.

 Insulin is coded by two genes in the human genome, and in order to recapitulate the human insulin form, the genes were synthesized chemically.
 This allowed the scientists to eliminate the introns inherent in the human genes, since bacteria don’t have the molecular machinery to recognize and eliminate these unwanted segments when processing mRNA.
 Each insulin chain, called A or B, had to be individually expressed and purified from E. coli cultures.
 The purified proteins could then be chemically combined to add the disulfide linkage found in human insulin.
 As you likely know, the scientists were able to successfully clone insulin, but the story isn’t as straightforward as ‘they tried it and it worked’ - there were many missteps, and the future of the young company was riding on the results the entire time.
 Genentech, now a subsidiary company of Roche, has the story on their website, and it recounts the reaction of lead scientists Dave Goeddel and Dennis Kleid’s first moments of success.